Skip to main content

 Advanced Website: Accessibility

-Guesty takes accessibility seriously and we are actively investing in making the sites developed with Guesty Website's Platform more accessibility friendly.
+Guesty takes accessibility seriously and we are actively investing in making the sites developed with the Guesty Websites Platform more accessibility friendly.
 While we enable you to build accessible sites and are continuously adding features to make it even easier, it is ultimately up to you to ensure your site is accessible, similar to SEO or site performance.
-Learn more about accessibility at the Guesty Websites below.
+Learn more about accessibility at Guesty Websites below.

 What is accessibility?